N0ciple/gbopyrator/README.md

 GBOpyrator is a versatile Python package that allows you to manage and control the GB Operator from [Epilogue](https://www.epilogue.co/) via the command line.
 It currently supports **GameBoy** and **GameBoy Color** games, with GameBoy Advance compatibility in the works!

-GBOpyrator can also be integrated into your own projects as a library.
+GBOpyrator is also available as a **library** so that you can integrate it into your own projects!

 ## ⬇️ Installation
 ```bash